 enable, used if the attribute is not present, is

-This configuration element applies to folders only.
-It holds configuration information that you want to be applied to all child resources in the folder.
+defaultChildConfig applies to only folders.
+It holds configuration information to be applied to all child resources in the folder.
 Element

 defaultChildConfig has one or more